Turn data into text – at the touch of a button

-Conclusion: No matter what kinds of products are involved, no matter what line of business we are talking about: From the raw material data, impressive automated text can always be created – based on a textual concept.
-And as far as the quality of the text is concerned: the copies are better in terms of expertise and credibility than text written by a human being..
+Conclusion: No matter what products are involved, no matter what industry we are talking about: Based on a text concept, impressive product texts can always be created from raw material data using text automation.
+And as far as the quality of the results is concerned, they are better than texts written by a human in terms of expertise and credibility.

-This leaves the answer to the question of how text content can be created from structured data.
+This leaves the answer to the question of how text can be created from structured data.
 As already mentioned, the Text Robot needs to be programmed.
-The programming language (or rather markup language) used for this purpose is called ATML3 and was developed by the Stuttgart-based technology company AX Semantics GmbH in Stuttgart, specifically for text automation, and has since been released to the public.
-“This should enable the products of AX Semantics to be used in different areas.
-This ranges from simple use text, reports, product descriptions and financial text to news, sports reports or other journalistic text”, says AX Semantics CEO Saim Alkan.
+The programming language (or rather markup language) used for this purpose is called ATML3 and was developed by the Stuttgart-based technology company AX-Semantics especially for text automation. and in the meantime even released.
+“This should enable AX Semantics’ products to be used in a variety of areas.
+This ranges from simple utility texts, reportings, product and financial texts to news, sports reports or other journalistic texts,” says AX Semantics CEO Saim Alkan.

 And what role does uNaice play in this context?
 We have been a solution partner of AX Semantics from the very beginning, advising companies on possible applications of a Text Robot and implementing their projects from start to finish.